Expand To Show Full Article

 In modern society, the pace of life is getting faster and faster.
 Everyone is busy, it seems that one day has passed.
 I lie in bed at night and think: What did I do this day?
 In a daze, there is no answer.
 Just like a person who wears a blindfold and is driven by others, he is extremely lacking in self-awareness and awareness.

 Therefore, "focus on oneself" is the scarcest resource in this era.
-Only concentration can slow down time and give us the opportunity to "think slowly."
+Only concentration can slow down time and allow us to "think slowly."

 This is a book that subverts the habit of thinking.
 Starting from the structure of the brain, analyze the "four chains" that destroy the brain's intellectual performance, and provide us with specific unlocking techniques and tools.